CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 productivity is higher.
 From the managers point of view, if he starts policing estimates he essentially creates a toxic environment (either he argues with sandbagging devs, or thinks non-sandbagging devs are extremely unproductive).

-There actually isn't a steady state to the above matrix.
-I think the flow of states for each dev/manager pair is:
+There is a natural flow from state-to-state here:
 1. Developer gives honest answers to storypoints, life is good (Quadrant D)
 2. Another developer starts sandbagging his estimates for *reasons*
 3. Developer starts to have lower performance than coworkers, enters into lower performance (Quadrant B)
 4. Developer realizes he needs to sandbag estimates, starts sandbagging (Quadrant C)
 5. Manager eventually realizes developer is sandbagging, starts to argue with dev about sandbagging (Quadrant A)

-6. Developer has continual arguments with management - likely wants in a different quadrant
+Here we can enter into several different states, some of them will be steady-state:
-7. Manager stops policing dev, dev stops sandbagging (Quadrant D, start at 1)
+A. Manager stops policing dev, dev stops sandbagging (Quadrant D, start at 1)
-8. Manager stops policing dev, dev continues sandbagging (Quadrant B steady-state, manager has no incentive to police dev (results in toxicity), and developer has no incentive to not sandbag (right column is worse than left))
+B. Manager stops policing dev, dev continues sandbagging (Quadrant C steady-state, manager has no incentive to police dev (results in toxicity), and developer has no incentive to not sandbag (right column is worse than left))
-9. Manager continues to police dev, dev stops sandbagging (Quadrant B - extremely undesirable for dev, start at #3, except the dev cannot move to #4)
+C. Manager continues to police dev, dev stops sandbagging (Quadrant B - extremely undesirable for dev, start at #3, except the dev cannot move to #4 until some time passes)
-10. Manager continues to police dev, dev continues sandbagging (Quadrant A steady state)
+D. Manager continues to police dev, dev continues sandbagging (Quadrant A steady state)

 To revise my made-up scenario one more time.
 If I think something is going to take 3 days, and I say 5 days, the reality is things rarely take as long as I think they'll take.
 So I will regularly